Skip to content

 • Those with disabilities

-Providing reliable easy-to-understand health information can help people to:
+Providing reliable easy-to-understand health information (written and verbal) can help people to:

-Arming people with greater knowledge and understanding about their health can have a huge impact on how they:
+Supporting people to have greater knowledge and understanding about their health can have a huge impact on how they:

 Resources